vitaly-t/spex/API.md

 <a name="batch"></a>
 ## batch(values, [cb]) ⇒ <code>Promise</code>
-This method is a fusion of `promise.all` + `promise.settle` logic,to resolve with the same type of result as `promise.all`, while alsosettling all the promises, and providing a detailed summary in caseany of the promises rejects.
+Settles every <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed value</a> in the input array, and resolves with the array ofresults, if all values resolved, or rejects when one or more values rejected.
+This method is a fusion of `promise.all` + `promise.settle` logic, to resolve withthe same type of result as `promise.all`, while also settling all the promises, andproviding a comprehensive rejection summary in case any of the promises rejects.

 **Kind**: global function
-**Summary**: Attempts to resolve every value in the input array.
+**Summary**: Resolves a predefined array of <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed values</a>.
-**Returns**: <code>Promise</code> - Result for the entire batch, which resolves whenevery promise in the input array has been resolved, and rejects when oneor more promise objects in the array rejected:- resolves with an array of individual resolved results, the same as `promise.all`;  The array comes extended with read-only property `duration` - number of  milliseconds taken to resolve all the data.- rejects with an array of objects `{success, result}`:  - `success`: `true/false`, indicates whether the corresponding value    in the input array was resolved.  - `result`: resolved data, if `success=true`, or else the rejection reason.
-The array comes extended with function `getErrors`, which returns the list  of just errors, with support for nested batch results.
+**Returns**: <code>Promise</code> - Result for the entire batch, which resolves when every value in the input array has been resolved,and rejects when: - one or more values in the array rejected - one or more calls into the notification callback returned a rejected promise or threw an errorThe method resolves with an array of individual resolved results, the same as `promise.all`.
+In addition, the array is extended with read-only property `duration` - number of millisecondstaken to resolve all the data.
+When failed, the method rejects with an array of objects `{success, result}`: - `success`: `true/false`, indicates whether the corresponding value in the input array was resolved. - `result`: resolved data, if `success=true`, or else the rejection reason.
+In addition, the array is extended with function `getErrors`, which returns the list of just errors,with support for nested batch results.
 Calling `getErrors()[0]`, for example, will get the sameresult as the rejection reason that `promise.all` would provide.
+When a value in the array represents a failure that's the result of an unsuccessful call into thenotification callback, it also has property `origin`.
+See documentation for `cb` parameter.
 In both cases the output array is always the same size as the input one, providing index mappingbetween input and output values.
 <table>
   <thead>
     <tr>